Formal-Ether (Formalin-Ethyl Acetate) Sedimentation Technique: Principle, Procedure, and Results

 - Add 1 to 2 mL of ethyl acetate, Stopper the tube and shake vigorously.

 - Centrifuge at 450 g RCF (about 1500 rpm) for 10 minutes.
-Four layers should result as follows
+Four layers should result as follows: a top layer of ethyl acetate; plug of debris; layer of formalin; and sediment

 - Free the plug of debris from the side of the tube by ringing with an applicator stick.
 Carefully decant the top three layers.